 Economic Equity

-I will be a council member committed to building a community that not only prioritizes affordable housing and transportation, but also the economic equity and financial stability of working families.
+As a council member I have been committed to building a community that not only prioritizes affordable housing and transportation, but also the economic equity and financial stability of working families.
 I support the dignity of work and the right of workers to organize.
 I oppose the misclassification of workers as an attempt to pay them less.
 Any such projects will lose my support.
 I believe the best economic development plans benefit the entire city leaving no families in our community behind.

 Racial Equity and Justice